How to Access Property Records in California

 Deeds and Conveyance Records

-Deeds are a legal tool used to transfer property ownership between parties.
+Deeds are legal tools for transferring property ownership between parties.
 There are many different types of deeds, and each state uses various ones in certain situations.

 Conveyance means to transfer something from one person to another.
 Sometimes, a deed is referred to as a conveyance deed.